Burden, Kansas

 Burden is a city in Cowley County, Kansas, United States.
 As of the 2020 census, the population of the city was 512.

 History

-In 1879, in anticipation of the coming of the Kansas City, Lawrence and Southern Railroad, the town of Burden was surveyed and laid out by a town company including Robert F. Burden, for whom the town is named.
-The railroad, whose name changed to the Atchison, Topeka and Santa Fe, arrived on February 1, 1882.
+In 1879, in anticipation of the coming of the Kansas City, Lawrence and Southern Railroad, a town was surveyed and laid out by a local company.
+Among its staff was Robert F. Burden, for whom the town is named.
+The railroad, whose name changed to the Atchison, Topeka and Santa Fe, arrived on February 1, 1882, making Burden one of its stations and shipping points.

 The early buildings included a general store, drug store, and post office.
 The post office, called Burdenville until 1884, was established in 1879.
-The first newspaper, printed in 1880, was the Enterprise with a circulation in 1882 of 900.
-A school which had been located one mile north of the town site was relocated to the town in the summer of 1881.
+The first newspaper, printed in 1880, was The Enterprise, with a circulation in 1882 of 900.
+A school that had been one mile north of Burden was relocated to the town in the summer of 1881.

-Burden was a station and shipping point on the Atchison, Topeka and Santa Fe Railway.